termi/ES5-DOM-SHIM/README.md

 ## Goal

  - Normalizing the JS and DOM across all browsers
- - Less code & file size
+ - Less code (eg less closures, reusable functions) & file size
  - IE6+ support
  - Include all we need from ES5, ES6 and DOM shim in one file
+ - some extra stuff (if you don't need it, use `a.noextras.js` instead of `a.js`)

 ## Install
  - For modern browsers and IE9+: